xamarin/dev-days-labs/HandsOnLab/README.md

 ### 7. Create GetSpeakers Method

 We are ready to create a method named `GetSpeakers` which will retrieve the speaker data from the internet.
-We will first implement this with a simple HTTP request, and later update it to grab and sync the data from Azure!
+We will first implement this with a simple HTTP request, and later update it to grab and sync the data from Azure.

 1. In `SpeakersViewModel.cs`, create a method named `GetSpeakers` with that returns `async Task`: